 Starting out as a youth worker for Sheffield City Council in the early 1990s, I forged a career as a music producer, performer and educator.
-By 1995 I had founded a non-profit organisation called the Music Making Movement, which provided free training and recording time for young people in Sheffield, UK.
-Our multi-media recording studio, established in 1999, enjoyed a number of successes before I left the UK in 2003.
+By 1995 I had founded a non-profit organisation called the Music Making Movement, which provides free training and recording time for young people in Sheffield, UK.
+Our first multi-media recording studio, established in 1999, enjoyed a number of successes before I left the UK in 2003.

 My multi-media products are primarily music based, although I also enjoy designing websites and video projects.
 I have been teaching people to use Cubase music production software since 1995.
 As a producer, performer and educator I am constantly looking for new innovations that make the creative process more efficient and enjoyable..